MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 });
 ```
 >
-This tells our app what to do if ever it receives a POST request to `http://your-site.com/login`.
+This tells our app what to do if it ever it receives a POST request to `http://your-site.com/login`.
 It's the same URL as above, but our app will behave differently depending on whether it receives a GET or a POST request.
 We're not doing anything yet, except printing some information to the console.
 But with all of our groundwork laid, we're ready to authenticate users.

 # Authentication